tomcz/aws_py/README.md

 Usage
 -----

-    $> ./go
+    $ ./go
     Available commands:

-        destroy             Terminate all nodes
+        mco_ping          Run mcollective ping on the broker provision         Create named node that talks to activemq provision_broker  Setup an activemq connection broker
-        mco_ping            Run mcollective ping on the broker provision_activemq  Setup an activemq connection broker
+        start             Create and/or connect to a named node stop              Terminate a named node
-        provision_node      Create named node that talks to activemq shell               Create and/or connect to a named node terminate           Terminate a named node
+        stop_all          Terminate all nodes

     OR ./go <any local python script>